 Breast MRI is a valuable addition to mammography.
 The American Cancer Society (ACS) is now recommending that MRI be used in conjunction with mammography in women with a high risk for breast cancer.

 An MRI of the breast is done in cases where:

 - Additional imaging is needed from an inconclusive mammogram

 - A patient has breast implants

-- A patient in the high risk category for breast cancer (see link to Breast MRI: New ACS recommendations listed below for more information about risk categories)
+- A patient in the high risk category for breast cancer (click here for more information about risk categories)

 - An assessment of a known primary tumor is needed

 - Therapeutic planning